Table of Contents

 “It is impossible for Gettysburg to enforce this policy fairly or across the board,” Lukianoff continued.
 “Virtually every man or woman at Gettysburg, married or unmarried, violates this policy on a regular basis.
 Since Gettysburg cannot possibly prosecute every student who violates the policy, it will necessarily be applied in a selective and arbitrary way.”

 Gettysburg’s policy is just one symptom of a broader disease within campus judiciaries.
 Students at colleges and universities across the country are frequently subjected to arbitrary policies and to kangaroo courts that impose strong discipline without providing even the most basic due process protections.
-The problems with campus courts were recently the subject of two lengthy articles in the Akron (Ohio) Beacon Journal, one about campus courts in general and one about a University of Akron student who, although acquitted of drug trafficking in a court of law, was found responsible by a campus tribunal and subsequently killed himself.
+The problems with campus courts were recently the subject of two lengthy articles in the Akron Beacon Journal, one about campus courts in general and one about a University of Akron student who, although acquitted of drug trafficking in a court of law, was found responsible by a campus tribunal and subsequently killed himself.

 “Policies like Gettysburg’s bring into question whether or not student judiciaries are equipped to handle such serious offenses,” noted Lukianoff.
 “An unjust conviction for sexual misconduct can ruin someone’s life.
 Gettysburg’s unwillingness to distinguish innocent behavior from wrongful behavior puts its students’ futures at serious risk.”

 FIRE is a nonprofit educational foundation that unites civil rights and civil liberties leaders, scholars, journalists, and public intellectuals from across the political and ideological spectrum on behalf of individual rights, due process, freedom of expression, academic freedom, and rights of conscience at our nation’s colleges and universities.
-FIRE’s efforts to preserve liberty at Gettysburg College can be viewed at thefire.org/gettysburg.

 CONTACT:

-Greg Lukianoff, President, FIRE: 215-717-3473; greg_lukianoff@thefire.org
+- Greg Lukianoff, President, FIRE: 215-717-3473; greg_lukianoff@thefire.org

-Katherine Haley Will, President, Gettysburg College: 717-337-6010; will@gettysburg.edu
+- Katherine Haley Will, President, Gettysburg College: 717-337-6010; will@gettysburg.edu

-Julie Ramsey, Dean of College Life, Gettysburg College: 717-337-6921; ramsey@gettysburg.edu
+- Julie Ramsey, Dean of College Life, Gettysburg College: 717-337-6921; ramsey@gettysburg.edu

 Recent Articles